 Who would you rather play a pickup game of basketball against — 5 Michael Jordans or 20 Little Ol’ Grannies?
 Easy choice.
-I’d pull out baby pictures of my kids and throw them at the Grannies.
+I’d pull out my kids’ baby pictures of my kids and throw them at the Grannies.
 But, even if I didn’t have pictures on hand, it’s still no contest!

 If you don’t you may realize 6 months in you are facing an army of angry Gorillas who see you trying to take their bananas while holding just a puny pocket knife!

 Also, the competitiveness of the different search phrases for your market will affect your SEO priorities.
 Maybe search phrase 1 gets searched 2x more than search phrase 2, but is 10x more competitive.
 You will likely get a better ROI going after the 2nd one as a higher priority 1st.

 (7) Do You Know the Steps You Need To Take?

 Has your Consultant provided an action plan overview?